CiscoSecurity/amp-00-integration-workflows/docs/source/amp/deployment.rst

 Connector Status
 """"""""""""""""

-To find the connector version and connector state for Windows computers with the AMP for Endpoints connector you first check the version of a service that contains ``CiscoAMP``.
-Then, you check if a running service contains ``CiscoAMP``.
+To find the connector state and version for Windows computers check for a running service that contains ``CiscoAMP``.
+If a service exists you can then check the version of the service.

 Linux
 ^^^^^